BZKrisztian/Vizsgaremek_Frontend/src/documents/Milestones.md

 # FRONTEND:
 	PROBLEMS/THINGS TO FIX:
+		- put a confirmation message for list deletion as a safety measure
 		- set up registration&login => ensure data related to user(tasklists+tasks) bind properly
 			- + ensure admins can create tasklists and tasks, backend binds their data to them(admin users) accordingly
 		- ensure completed task is different somehow(event for CSS change?)